djezzzl/database_consistency/README.md

 In the root directory of your Rails project run `bundle exec database_consistency`.
 To get a full output run `LOG_LEVEL=DEBUG bundle exec database_consistency`.

 You can also configure the gem to skip some of its checks using [.database_consistency.yml](example/.database_consistency.yml) file.
+By default, every checker is enabled.

 ## How it works?

-- As first step, we iterate over all validators and check their consistency with the database constraints.
-Right now, we only check consistency for presence validator.
-- As second step, we iterate over all column in the database and check if they have proper validations.
-Right now, we only check if field should have presence validator.

-### PresenceComparator
+### PresenceValidationChecker

-This comparator is used for *PresenceValidator*.
+Imagine your model has a `validates <field>, presence: true` validation on some field but doesn't have not-null constraint in the database.
+In that case, your model's definition assumes (in most cases) you won't have `null` values in the database but it's possible to skip validations or directly write improper data in the table.

+To avoid the inconsistency and be always sure your value won't be `null` you should add not-null constraint.

 | allow_nil/allow_blank/if/unless | database | status |
 | :-----------------------------: | :------: | :----: |